junxit/us-congress-bills-119/bill.md

 ## § 2.
 Commandant defined

-In this Act, the term Commandant means the commandant of the Coast Guard.
+In this Act, the term Commandant means the Commandant of the Coast Guard.